PerformanceEstimation/PEPit/docs/source/quickstart.rst

         constraint.set_name(name)
         problem.add_constraint(constraint)

-the latter can easily list their names in front of their dual values as
+the latter can easily list their names in front of their dual values with

 .. code-block::